jeremytammik/rvtmetaprop/README.md

 You can select any BIM element and see all its properties as well.

-The buttons on the right-hand side of the property panel enable search, export to `CSV` and `JSON`, and adding new properties.
+The buttons on the top right-hand side of the property panel enable search, export to `CSV` and `JSON`, and adding new properties.

 Each property can also be deleted.